nus-cs2113-AY2324S1/ip/docs/README.md

 ## Features

-### Notes about the command format
+### Notes about the input command format

-- For each type command, a specific command format is required.
+- For each type command, a specific `COMMAND FORMAT` is required.
 Please go to the following to look for the details of each command.

   e.g. "todo description" means to start with keyword todo and follows by the content

-- Both `capital letter` and `small letter` are acceptable.
+- Both `CAPITAL LETTER` and `small letter` are acceptable.
 But consecutive white space will be eliminated automatically.

-- Some task such as dealine task and event task would required time limit.
+- Tasks such as dealine and event task would required time limit.
 Please input the time in the following format:
   1. Date format: `DD/MM/YYYY`. e.g. 21/10/2023
   2. Date-Time format: `DD/MM/YYYY HHMM`. e.g. 21/10/2023 1730